• Documentation

 Create a GitHub app

-Once you’ve connected a GitHub Enterprise Server, you'll need to create an app on that server to manage the flow of data to your Jira Software Site.
+Once you’ve connected a GitHub Enterprise Server, you'll need to create an app on that server to manage the flow of data to your Jira site.
 This app will also control settings such as which repositories are available to your site, and what Jira automations your team can trigger through GitHub commit messages.

 Your GitHub Enterprise Server can create this app automatically, or you can create it manually using information provided in Jira.
 As the outcome is exactly the same regardless of which method you use, we recommend the more convenient automatic method.